kragen/derctuo/markdown/line-numbered-isam-buffers.md

 #### Monoidal incremental layout ####

-Typically the column at which you display a character depends on the font you're using, your wrap width, the kind of wrapping you're using (character, word, or hyphenated, say), and the characters before it on the (logical) line, which may be arbitrarily long.
+Typically the column at which you display a character depends on the font you’re using, your wrap width, the kind of wrapping you’re using (character, word, or hyphenated, say), and the characters before it on the (logical) line, which may be arbitrarily long.
 As described in [Monoid prefix sum](monoid-prefix-sum.md), you can efficiently compute